 In 1787, after the Revolutionary War, she was given a major refit to prepare her for a unprecedented trading voyage around Cape Horn.
 In 1788, she became the first American vessel to make landfall on the west coast of North America.

-The modern Lady Washington, constructed as a brig, was thoroughly researched by historians and constructed by skilled shipwrights.
+The modern Lady Washington, constructed as a brig, was thoroughly researched by historians and traditionally constructed by skilled shipwrights.
 She was launched as part of the 1989 Washington State Centennial celebration.
 The new Lady Washington is a U.S. Coast Guard inspected and certified passenger sailing vessel.

 Over the years, Lady Washington has appeared in several motion pictures and television shows, including Pirates of the Caribbean: The Curse of the Black Pearl, Star Trek: Generations, Once Upon A Time, and Revolution.